 San Miguel de Allende

 The gorgeous city of San Miguel de Allende sits in the Bajio mountains in Guanajuato, Central Mexico.
-It is quickly emerging as a favorite retirement and expat destination in Mexico and was even named Travel and Leisure’s #1 city in the world to visit back in 2017 and 2018.
+It is quickly emerging as a favorite retirement and expat destination in Mexico and has even been named as the “best city in the world” by Travel and Leisure magazine on three different occasions.

 San Miguel de Allende received UNESCO world heritage status in 2008.
 Its historic center is a mixture of cobblestone streets, independent art galleries, upscale boutique stores, coffee shops, and international eateries.

 The culture here is a seamless integration of European and Mexican influences.
 Many international expats call San Miguel De Allende home and so, English is widely spoken here.

 Opt to take a walking tour when you arrive to get your bearings.
 The Parroquia de San Miguel Arcangel Church, designed by architect Zeferino Gutierrez sits at the center of town and is one of the most photographed buildings in Mexico.

 The nearby Mercado de Artesanias is a great place to shop for textiles, homewares, apparel, and eclectic furnishings.
 If you enjoy nature and the great outdoors, you can also go hiking or take a horseback riding tour along one of the woodland trails that veer off from the center of town.

 Aguascalientes City, like so many other beautiful travel destinations on this list, escapes most peoples attention and thoughts when they are planning a trip to Mexico.
 However, the capital of Aguascalientes state is bursting at the seams with culture and boasts a delightful colonial old town where centuries-old architecture meets modern city living.